markcerqueira/markcerqueira.github.com/_posts/2016-05-02-stop-jekyll-upgrades.md

 ---
 {% include JB/setup %}

 I build my blog with [Jekyll][2] and I love it.
-But **I dread any time I accidentally update the Jekyll executable**.
+But **I dread any time I accidentally update the Jekyll gem**.
 Everything breaks and it takes a lot of trial-and-error to get things working again.
-It doesn't help that I'm a noob at Ruby, RubyGems, and the internal workings of Jekyll in general.
+It doesn't help that I'm a noob at Ruby, RubyGems, and the internal workings of Jekyll.

-Today, I'm putting a stop to this madness and using the [Ruby bundler][1] for its designed purpose and am **version-locking the jekyll executable to version 2.4.0**:
+Today, I'm putting a stop to this madness and using the [Ruby bundler][1] for its designed purpose and am **version-locking Jekyll to version 2.4.0**:

 {% highlight bash %}
 # Lock Jekyll to version 2.4.0 in the Gemfile